The business world as we know it today is highly competitive, always striving to find new methods to attract clients and follow market trends.

 5 Stages of inventory management

-The inventory management process has 5 stages, and each entails strict control and organization.
+The inventory management process has 5 stages, and each requires strict control and organization.
 These stages are:

-- Production — the process of making products,
+- Production — the process of making products out of said materials,

-- Inventory holding — storing raw materials, components, or finished goods and checking their quality until they are sold,
+- Inventory holding — storing raw materials, components, or finished products and checking their quality until they are sold,

-- Sales — the act of selling products and receiving payment, and
+- Sales — selling products and receiving payment, and

 - Reporting — documenting what was sold and how much was earned.